 These beauties did not require much standing, yet do a great job.

-One upright stone in the peony bed does a splendid job combined with others along this sloped bed edge.
+One upright stone in the peony bed does a splendid job (combined with others along this sloped bed edge) and slows down rushing water.
+My own standing stones here at Swallowtail Cottage.

-Along the back yard, a wider swath of pea gravel combines nicely with smaller “standing stones” to slow water.
+Along the back foundation bed, a wider swath of pea gravel combines nicely with smaller “standing stones” to slow water.
 Turf one side, mulch the other.

 This garden plaque says it all.

-As I now sit in my pleasant air conditioned cottage for the hot July afternoon, all aches vanish from the hand and knee weeding/toiling early this morning.
+As I now sit in my pleasant air conditioned cottage during the hot July afternoon, all aches vanish from the hand and knee weeding/toiling of early this morning.
 Sharing my garden success with readers and fellow gardeners brings endless pleasure.
+Are you inspired?

 Keto followers: End of month three and my IF is going great and for longer time.
 In fact I now go out early AM without eating and do plenty of garden chores before retreating from summer heat.
 IF has raised the bar for energy levels.
 WaHooWa!